zlepper/Zlepper.RimWorldMods/Zlepper.RimWorld.ModSdk/readme.md

   * Debugging is not yet magically supported and does require additional manual configuration.
 * Implicit `using`s for `RimWorld`, `Verse`, `System`, `System.Collections.Generic` and `System.Linq`.
 * Fully automatically generated `About.xml` file.
-* The `PublishedFileId.txt` is automatically back into the project when the mod is build the mod has been published to Steam.
+* The `PublishedFileId.txt` is automatically copied back into the project when the mod is build if the mod has been published to Steam.

 ## Installation